jamesstar89/autobots-names-and-abilities/README.md

 ### Thank you

-To egghead for his lessons on [(]How to Write an Open Source JavaScript Library](https://egghead.io/series/how-to-write-an-open-source-javascript-library).
+To egghead for his lessons on [How to Write an Open Source JavaScript Library](https://egghead.io/series/how-to-write-an-open-source-javascript-library).